wwarthen/RomWBW/Source/Doc/Applications.md

 ### Basic Operation

-The application is an interactive application it does not have command line syntax.
+The application is an interactive application; it does not have a command line syntax.
 Instead commands are executed from within the application in a command line structure.

 When you first start the (`SYSCONF`) utility it will display the current switches followed by a command listing.

-When you first run the (`SYSCONF`) utility the NVRAM will be uninitialised, and can be initialised using the (R)eset command, which write default values to NVRAM.
+When you first run the (`SYSCONF`) utility the NVRAM will be uninitialised, and can be initialised using the (R)eset command, which writes default values to NVRAM.

 Updates are done immediately to NVRAM as you enter them, i.e. there is no confirm changes step.
-If you make an incorrect changes you simply need to enter a new command to set the Switch value correctly.
+If you make any incorrect changes, you simply need to enter a new command to set the Switch value correctly.

-Once a change has been made it is available, however may not take effect until the next system reboot.
+Once a change has been made it is available, however it may not take effect until the next system reboot.
 This is dependent on the Switch itself.

-If no NVRAM is provided by your hardware then running this application will just report the missing hardware and exit immediately.
+If no NVRAM is provided by your hardware, then running this application will just report the missing hardware and exit immediately.

 To exit from the application use the (Q)uit command.